RUGSoftEng/Team-7/README.md

 Other (less supported) linux distros can try [this one](http://download.unity3d.com/download_unity/unity-editor-installer-5.1.0f3+2015091501.sh).
 Windows has an installer [here](https://unity3d.com/unity/whats-new/unity-5.1.4).

-It is strongly reccomended that you copy this project, or make a branch.
+__Contributers:__ It is strongly reccomended that you make a copy of this project, or (even better) make a branch.
 Final commits can then be safely merged with the master, _keeping this version stable and uncorrupted for all to use_.